kiran-harbak/zymmr/docs/reports/velocity-charts.md

 ## How to Access and Use Velocity Charts

 ### Accessing the Chart
-1. Navigate to the **Projects** tab from navbar.
+1. Navigate to the **Projects** tab from the navbar.
-2. Select the specific project you want to track, clicking on its title.
+2. Select the specific project you want to track by clicking on its title.
 3. In the project's left-hand menu, click on the **Velocity Chart** option.

 ### Configuring and Interpreting the Chart